-- (1) This column reflects a translation of Qatari Riyal amounts into U.S.\$ at an exchange rate of QR3.64 per U.S. dollar. - (2) This represents staff expenses, depreciation and other expenses divided by the operating income plus share of results of associates. - (3) This represents non-performing loans divided by gross loans and advances to customers. - (4) For the years ended 31 December 2015, 2016 and 2017, this represents Allowance for Impairment of Loans and Advances to Customers divided by non-performing loans and advances.
-With effect from 1 January 2018, this represents stage 3 expected credit losses divided by stage 3 non-performing loans and advances. - (5) This represents Net Loans and Advances to Customers divided by customer deposits. - (6) This represents total eligible capital divided by risk-weighted assets. - (7) Capital Adequacy Ratio has been computed in accordance with the QCB's Basel III requirements.
+This contains represents a translation of Qatari Aryar andounts into 0.5.3 at an exchange rate of QK5.64 per 0.5. donar.
+This represents staff expenses, depreciation and other expenses divided by the operating income plus share of results of associates.
+This represents non-performing loans divided by gross loans and advances to customers.
+For the years ended 31 December 2016 and 2017, this represents Allowance for Impairment of Loans and Advances to Customers (4) divided by non-performing loans and advances.
+With effect from 1 January 2018, this represents stage 3 expected credit losses divided by stage 3 non-performing loans and advances.

+This represents Net Loans and Advances to Customers divided by customer deposits.
+(5)

+This represents total eligible capital divided by risk-weighted assets.
+(6)

+Capital Adequacy Ratio has been computed in accordance with the QCB's Basel III requirements.
+(7)